Mohdtsf/JS_Weather_App/README.md

 WELCOME HERE!!

-This is a simple website that allows you to check weather a YouTube channel is monetized or not!
-You can apply for pull requests and make changes and make this website work better.
+This is a simple website that allows you to check the weather of any place!
+You can apply for pull requests and make changes to make this website work better.

-Go to issue section and fix issues!
+Go to the issue section and fix issues!

 HAPPY CODING!!
 HAPPY HACKTOBER!!